 Some observations:

-Variant 1 is based on pure signalling without provisioning needs.
+Variant 1 is based on pure signalling without any provisioning needs at MGC and MG level.

-Variant 2 is typically used when call control signalling either does not support signalling of DiffServ values at all, or when local DiffServ mapping is applied.
+Variant 2 is typically used when call control signalling either does not support signalling of DiffServ values at all, or when local DiffServ mapping is applied (Note: translation provided by MGC).

-{Editor’s note: This variant can describe two quite different cases.
-The first part appears to be an indirect variant – like variant 3.
-The second part is like the second bullet in Variant 3 i.e., has both provisioned values (local mapping) and direct signalling.
-It needs to be further clarified.}

-I.2.2 Indirect signalling: QoS marking codepoint indirectly signalled via H.248
+I.2.3 Generic H.248 signalling

 The DiffServ codepoint for a particular packet bearer traffic class might be also provisioned at MG level (see Figure I.2).